I don’t know why I waited such a long time to share a list of the best places to visit in Romania.

 - It’s the birthplace of Vlad the Impaler (aka the possible inspiration for Dracula).

-Apart from the citadel’s towers and Vlad’s birth house, in Sighisoara, you’ll find landmarks like the Venetian House, the Stag House, the wooden Scholars’ Stairs, many beautiful churches, and of course – the old town’s enchanting colorful streets.
+Apart from the citadel’s towers and Vlad’s birth house, there are plenty of things to see in Sighisoara like the Venetian House, the Stag House, the wooden Scholars’ Stairs, many beautiful churches, and of course – the old town’s enchanting colorful streets.

 Contributed by Cass from Cassie the Hag

-This city has trendy cafes and bars a stone’s throw away from the gothic architecture, which the Transylvania region, of which Cluj-Napoca is the unofficial capital, is most famous for.
+This city has trendy cafes and bars a stone’s throw away from the gothic architecture, which the Transylvania region, for which Cluj-Napoca is the unofficial capital, is most famous.
 St Michael’s Church and the Reformed Church are impressive examples.